Skip to main content

 • Persistent by default.
 State survives down/up; atmos emulator reset wipes it, and --ephemeral opts out per run.

-• Fast, hermetic iteration.
-Apply, destroy, and re-apply against a local cloud in seconds, without touching a real account or spending money.
+You can apply, destroy, and re-apply against a local cloud in seconds, without touching an account or spending money — and without waiting on anyone to grant you access.

 Try It: the Advanced Quick Start